 Since the vote of the Hamburg commissioner for data protection and freedom of information with Google on the basis of the decision of the Dusseldorf circle for the privacy-compliant design of analysis methods for measuring range in Internet offers a privacy-compliant and complaint-free use of Google Analytics, possible under certain conditions.
 We comply with these requirements.
 In particular, we point out that on this website Google Analytics has been extended by the code "gat._anonymizeIp();" in order to ensure an anonymous collection of IP addresses (so-called IP-Masking).

 Please also note the following information about the use of Google Analytics:

-This website uses Google Analytics, a web analytics service provided by Google Inc. ("Google").
+This website uses Google Analytics, a web analytics service provided by Google LLC. ("Google").
 Google Analytics uses so-called "cookies", text files that are stored on your computer and that allow an analysis of the use of the website by you.

 The information generated by the cookie about your use of this website is usually transmitted to a Google server in the USA and stored there.

 However, if IP anonymisation is activated on this website, your IP address will be shortened by Google beforehand within member states of the European Union or other parties to the agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be sent to a Google server in the US and shortened there.
 On behalf of the operator of this website, Google will use this information to evaluate your use of the website, to compile reports on website activity and to provide other services related to website activity and internet usage to the website operator.